RobertoIV/ackermann_vehicle/README.md

 again it does not install some files like urdf and ...
 I tried to use ros-indigo-ackermann-vehicle* which fixed my errors.

+sudo apt-get install ros-indigo-fake-localization

 Move the robot in terminal
 ________________________
-after running the: roslaunch ackermann_vehicle_gazebo ackermann_vehicle.launch
+after running the: roslaunch ackermann_vehicle_gazebo ackermann_vehicle_.launch
 you can try to publisg the "ackermann_vehicle/ackermann_cmd" to move the robot in gazebo:

 rostopic pub -r 10 ackermann_vehicle/ackermann_cmd ackermann_msgs/AckermannDriveStamped '{header: auto, drive: [1,0,1,0,0]}